asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

----
+!!! note

-**Note:**  This test is based around the following text from RFC 3263 section 4.1:
+    This test is based around the following text from RFC 3263 section 4.1:

     "The resource record will contain an empty regular expression and a replacement value, which is the SRV record for that particular transport protocol"

     My interpretation is that NAPTR records for SIP services MUST NOT have regular expressions in them.
 Records that have regular expressions are ignored.

----
+[//]: # (end-note)

 Goal: Ensure that only NAPTR records without regular expressions are processed